Ankushhhh14/ReconVibe/README.md

 # ReconVibe
-Automated recon script for bug bounty hunters – subdomains, URLs, live hosts, and gf patterns in one run.
+Automated recon script for bug bounty hunters – subdomains, urls, live hosts, and gf patterns in one run.

 **ReconVibe** is an automated reconnaissance script designed for bug bounty hunters and security researchers.
 It streamlines subdomain discovery, live domain checking, URL gathering, and vulnerability pattern matching using popular tools.